Adrianaa911/TODO-LIST/README.md

 2. Has an style problem- my tick didn't appeared as It should.

-3. The 'deleteAllTasks' button was used inccorectly, didn't worked and had to fix it.
+3. The 'deleteAllTasks' button was used incorrectly, didn't worked and had to fix it.
 I was still calling the function instead of passing it, like this: 'deleteButton.addEventListener("click", deleteAllTasks());
 '.
 There was no event handler attached correctly, therefore nothing happens immediately when the page loads, NOT when the user clicks.
 So I've pass it, like so: 'deleteAllTasks()' .